late-cretaceous/chord-generator/src/docs/architectural-guidelines.md

 - [ ] All imports follow the hierarchical structure (coordinators → domain managers → utilities)
 - [ ] Updated module specifications reflect any functional changes
 - [ ] Appropriate domain manager created for new functionality domains
+- [ ] Careful use of `core.js` — only truly global functionality belongs there

 ## Maintenance and Evolution